mrocklin/blog/_posts/work/2015-10-27-Distributed-ad-hoc.md

-However when our computations aren't straightforward and they don't fit nicely into a framework then we're stuck performing `groupby` and `join` gymnastics over strange key naming schemes to fit our problem into the MapReduce or Spark programming model.
+However when our computations aren't straightforward and they don't fit nicely into a framework then we're stuck performing `groupby` and `join` gymnastics over strange key naming schemes to coerce our problem into the MapReduce or Spark programming model.
 If we're not operating at the peta-byte scale then these programming models might be overkill.

 The `.submit` function has an overhead of about a millisecond per call (not counting network latency).
 This might be crippling at the petabyte scale, but